 Classic Wrestling Images from the WORLD WRESTLING FEDERATION

 The World Wrestling Federation started as the World Wide Wrestling Federation and was the founded by Vince McMahon Sr. and a group of Northeastern promoters who broke away from the NWA in 1962 over a disputed World Title change (Lou Thesz defeated Buddy Rogers in a one-fall match, which they contended was not legal because the World Title could only be contested in three-falls).
 Beginning in 1983, McMahon's son Vince Jr. took it to unprecedented heights through shrewd marketing and a certain athlete named Terry Bollea (Hulk Hogan).
-It was from that point on many families gathered around there 60 inch TV stands to watch a man who would become a household name.
+It was from that point on many families gathered around their TVs to watch a man who would become a household name.

 The images are presented one at a time to speed loading.
 Use your browser's "Back" button to return to this page after each viewing.
 Enjoy.